karim-alomar/next-auth-localized/README.md

 - `DATABASE_URL`: Your PostgreSQL database connection string
 - `JWT_SECRET`: Secret key used for signing JWT tokens
-- `NEXTAUTH_URL`: The base URL of your application
+- `AUTH_SECRET`: Secret key used by NextAuth.js for encryption
-- `NEXTAUTH_SECRET`: Secret key used by NextAuth.js for encryption
+- `AUTH_TRUST_HOST`: Set to "true" to trust the host header (useful for some deployment scenarios, e.g., behind proxies or on Vercel)
 - `NEXT_PUBLIC_API_URL`: The base URL for your API endpoints
 - `NODE_ENV`: Set to "production" in production environment
 - `VERCEL_URL`: Your Vercel deployment URL (if using Vercel)